Estimote/Android-Proximity-SDK/README.md

                 })
                 .build();
 ```
-You can customize your `ProximityObject` using the available options:
+You can customize your `ProximityObserver` using the available options:

 - **withLowLatencyPowerMode** - the most reliable mode, but may drain battery a lot.
 - **withBalancedPowerMode** - balance between scan reliability and battery drainage.
 - **withLowPowerMode** - battery efficient mode, but not that reliable.